Ruptured Spleen Injury

 - Signs of Shock

-An injured spleen may rupture immediately after an accident; or sometimes, days or weeks after an accident.
+A ruptured spleen may occur immediately after an accident; or sometimes, days or weeks after an accident.
 Therefore, it is important to seek medical attention immediately after experiencing direct or blunt trauma to the abdominal area.

-The treatment for a ruptured spleen is highly dependent of the severity of the injury; however, costs for hospital bills, surgery and medications can be substantial.
-These expenses are almost impossible to predict when you have been injured due to the negligence of someone else, which is why Simmons and Fletcher, P.C., is here to help.
+The treatment for a ruptured spleen injury is highly dependent on the severity of the injury; however, costs for hospital bills, surgery, and medications can be substantial.
+These expenses are almost impossible to predict when you have been injured due to the negligence of someone else, which is why we are here to help.

 Call Us Today